Mince and Tatties

 This Scottish comfort food favorite features seasoned ground beef with veggies and savory gravy, served with mashed potatoes.

 Mince and tatties are a beloved Scottish dish, and one bite will tell you why.
 It is a comforting, savory meal that your family will love.
 It’s similar to a cottage pie, but all the cooking is done on the stovetop.
-It’s an easy preparation, too.
+It’s easy to prepare, too.
 Since the potatoes cook while the ground beef cooks, the meal is ready in 1 hour or less, making it a great mealtime option for any night of the week.
 It’s easy on the budget, too!

 One-pan meal.
 The beef mince mixture simmers in one skillet for easy cleanup.